zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 This step can't be executed on the SSDs.
 We have to boot each node and execute the <code><b>rpi-eeprom-config</b></code> utility program.
 I decided to sacrifice 4 SD cards to boot from and leave them in each node to have a fallback in case an SSD should fail.

-Booting each node from the same SD card might be a cheapter option.
+Booting each node from the same SD card might be a cheaper option.

 After the node is up, open an ssh connection.
 Then perform the 2 steps below.